- Visualize and analyze existing data.

 *Cannot be used with tables that do not contain a unique identifier that is maintained by the database.

-Note that to create tables or feature classes in the database requires you to connect to the database as a user with privileges to create database objects.
-The database administrator can use SQL to create users and grant the required privileges, or run the Create Database User geoprocessing tool to create a user that has privileges sufficient to create database objects for those databases the tool supports.
+To create tables or feature classes in the database, connect to the database as a user with privileges to create database objects.
+The database administrator can use SQL to create users and grant the required privileges or run the Create Database User geoprocessing tool to create a user that has privileges sufficient to create database objects for those databases the tool supports.

 If you have a stand-alone or federated ArcGIS GIS Server site, once you author a map that contains database data, you can publish a map image layer so other people can access your map over the web.
 If the GIS Server site is federated with an ArcGIS Enterprise portal, a map image layer item is added to the portal.

 To allow other people to edit your database data, publish a web feature layer.